-When it comes to location, the highest average paycheck (approximately $94K annually) can be spotted in New York, N.Y.; the company's headquarter city of San Francisco, Calif. ($68K), Los Angeles, Calif. (approximately $66K), and Chicago, Ill. ($61K) are the next top-paying cities.
-On the lower end is Houston, Texas at $43K.
-Across its U.S. offices, the state of New York pays Gensler the most — around $94K per year on average.
+When it comes to location, the highest average paycheck ($94K annually) can be spotted in New York, N.Y.; the company's headquarter city of San Francisco, Calif. (approximately $66K), Los Angeles, Calif. ($64K), and Chicago, Ill. (about $61K) are the next top-paying cities.
+At $41K, Dallas, Texas is home to some of the lowest pay in the country.
+Gensler workers in New York earn the most — around $94K per year on average.

 Years of Experience

 Workers who have been with the company for more than one year but less than five can make $43K annually on average.
 Broken down by tenure, the largest share of Gensler employees (32 percent) have five to nine years of experience and earn approximately $61K per year on average.